14 Ways to Commit to Lifelong Learning

 Learning is a lifelong process, especially when you’re an entrepreneur.
 As society and technology evolve, it’s important to keep on top of the latest trends and best practices so that you, and your business, can keep growing.

-You can pursue advanced degrees or formal continuing education classes, but sometimes this isn’t feasible.
+You can pursue learning through advanced degrees or formal continuing education classes, but sometimes this isn’t feasible.
 Fortunately, there are plenty of opportunities for informal learning that don’t involve going back to school.